Overview

 • Joining a dating site or app

-When your personal information falls into the wrong hands, it can be used to commit identity theft and fraud.
+If your personal information falls into the wrong hands, it can be used to commit identity theft and fraud.
+And the more information that exists about you online, the bigger your digital footprint — which can put you at greater risk of identity theft.